-While introducing this central problem in computer science, this chapter has a secondary purpose of illustrating many important issues in algorithm design and analysis.
-The collection of sorting algorithms presented will illustate that divide-and-conquer is a powerful approach to solving a problem, and that there are multiple ways to do the dividing.
-Mergesort divides a list in half.
-Quicksort divides a list into big values and small values.
-And Radix Sort divides the problem by working on one digit of the key at a time.

-Sorting algorithms will be used to illustrate a wide variety of analysis techniques in this chapter.
+While introducing this central problem in computer science, this chapter has a secondary purpose of illustrating issues in algorithm design and analysis.
+For example, this collection of sorting algorithms shows multiple approaches to using divide-and-conquer.
+In particular, there are multiple ways to do the dividing: Mergesort divides a list in half; Quicksort divides a list into big values and small values; and Radix Sort divides the problem by working on one digit of the key at a time.
+Sorting algorithms can also illustrate a wide variety of analysis techniques.
 We'll find that it is possible for an algorithm to have an average case whose growth rate is significantly smaller than its worse case (Quicksort).
 We'll see how it is possible to speed up sorting algorithms (both Shellsort and Quicksort) by taking advantage of the best case behavior of another algorithm (Insertion sort).
 We'll see several examples of how we can tune an algorithm for better performance.
-We'll see that special case behavior by some algorithms makes them the best solution for special niche applications (Heapsort).
+We'll see that special case behavior by some algorithms makes them a good solution for special niche applications (Heapsort).
 Sorting provides an example of a significant technique for analyzing the lower bound for a problem.
 Sorting will also be used to motivate the introduction to file processing presented in Chapter 8.